jvalentino/sys-alpha-bravo/README.md

 docker compose up -d
 ```

-This sill execute the container in detetached mode, and leave it running in the background.
+This will execute the container in detached mode, and leave it running in the background.

-You then have to manually create a database name `examplesys`, which is most easilly done via pgadmin:
+You then have to manually create a database named `examplesys`, which is most easilly done via pgadmin:

 ![01](./wiki/create-db.png)